uwaiseibna2/GAP/README.md

 ## PredictPositions

-To predict positions in a genomic region that are associated with a phenotype from a multiple alignment, type:
+To obtain _p_ values of positions in the _Gulo_ gene for predicting vitamin C synthesis from the multiple alignment, type:
   ```bash
   #unix-based OS
   Rscript PredictPositions.R ./ FALSE ENSMUST00000059970 input/species.txt input/sample-dataset.fa